What is TRAUMA?

 Post-Traumatic Stress Disorder (PTSD) can develop after a person has been exposed to a terrifying event or has been through an ordeal in which intense physical harm occurred or was threatened.
-Sufferers of this PTSD have persistent and frightening thoughts and memories of their ordeal.
+Sufferers of PTSD have persistent and frightening thoughts and memories of their ordeal.

 Developmental Trauma Disorder

 Developmental trauma disorder is a recent term in the study of psychology.
 This disorder forms during a child’s first three years of life.
 The result of abuse, neglect, and/or abandonment, developmental trauma interferes with the infant or child’s neurological, cognitive, and psychological development.
 It disrupts the victim’s ability to attach to an adult caregiver.

 An adult who inflicts developmental trauma usually doesn’t do it intentionally – rather, it happens because they are not aware of the social and emotional needs of children. http://centerforanxietydisorders.com

 Often, shock and denial are typical reactions to a traumatic event.
 Over time, these emotional responses may fade, but a survivor may also experience reactions long-term.
 These can include: